 I mean, what’s not to love?
 They’re cute tiny houses that also have a practical use- storing your spices!
 Although I currently just use mine for decoration, you could definitely put your spices in them.

 I would say they’re the perfect mix of cuteness, nostalgia and, let’s face it, pure joy.
+They absolutely check all the boxes of the looks I’m into right now- Cottage-core, Grand Millennial, and Coastal Grandmother.

 So today I want to share with you my love for these little spice houses and sources for where you can get your own!

-What is the Lenox Spice Villages?
+What is the Lenox Spice Village?

 So Lenox spice villages are porcelain houses that are about 3″ tall.
 Also, the roof of the house comes off so you can store spices in them.
 They have a rubber gasket that holds the lid/roof on and makes it more or less airtight.